Google Analytics 4 – GA4

 Google Analytics 4 is the most recently updated version of the Google Analytics dashboard.

 Why is Google changing to Google Analytics 4?

 Google Analytics was brought out in 2005 and hasn’t been majorly updated since then.
-The fast-paced world of the internet has seen so many evolutions in the last 20 years, Google Analytics was due for a significant refresh in order to maintain its high performance.
+The fast-paced world of the internet has seen so many evolutions in the last 20 years, that Google Analytics was due for a significant refresh to maintain its high performance.

 When will Universal Analytics be deprecated?